cucapra/dahlia/README.md

 	$ opam install dune
 	$ opam install menhir

-Then, build and install `seac` compiler:
+Then for setup and use, build and install `seac` compiler:

     $ dune build
     $ dune install

+Also can use the makefile with `make build`

 Now you can generate HLS programs from your Seashell programs.
 For example: